 We gathered up our things, paid 200 dirhams and walked out into the streets.
 It was warm, the warmest place yet, and the sun bleached everything into glistening shades of beige.
 Even the palms sparkled yellow rather than green.
 The air was dry, the heavy dampness that had followed us through Northern Morocco freed from our skin.
 I felt light and giddy.
 We had reached the desert.

 We walked to the center, and as we rounded a corner a movie set appeared.
 A market popped up, people were riding bicycles, men sat in cafes drinking small glass cups of tea.
 Women walked together, shopping bags in hand, colorful beaded scarves and dresses flowing behind them, their steps filled with purpose.
 We had stumbled into a mirage.
 A frontier town on the edge of the desert.
-The real Morocco.
+This was the Morocco I had been dreaming of.

 I was snapped back to reality as a car approached, slowing down to a crawl to match our footsteps.
 I avoided eye contact but noticed a familiar soccer jersey out of the corner of my eye.
 “Lady want camel?
 I make you good price.”